Home Blogs Travel Photography Prints About Me

 To maintain the same exposure, you’ll need to compensate for the increased light entering the camera.
 You can do this by either:

-Increasing the shutter speed: This reduces the amount of time the sensor is exposed to light.
+• Increasing the shutter speed: This reduces the amount of time the sensor is exposed to light.

+• Decreasing the ISO: This lowers the sensor’s sensitivity to light.
 However, increasing the shutter speed too much can lead to motion blur, especially in low-light conditions or when photographing moving subjects.
 Decreasing the ISO, on the other hand, can produce a cleaner image with less noise.

 The choice between adjusting shutter speed or ISO depends on your specific photographic goals.
 By understanding the exposure triangle and how these three elements interact, you can create stunning images in a variety of lighting conditions.